Jianbing guozi: Popularity

 Although all kinds of pancake products are common in many places in China, the traditional jianbing guozi with Tianjin flavor were not popular at first.
 In the 1980s, Tianjin jianbing guozi became popular in Beijing.
-No matter whether it was done in Tianjin or not, many jianbing vendors liked to put up signs of "Tianjin jianbing guozi" or "authentic Tianjin jianbing".
-In 2018, the documentary "A Bite of China" set off a wave of Tianjin pancake enthusiasm.
+Regardless of whether it was done in Tianjin or not, many jianbing vendors liked to put up signs of "Tianjin jianbing guozi" or "authentic Tianjin jianbing".
+In 2018, the documentary A Bite of China set off a wave of Tianjin pancake enthusiasm.

 In recent years, with the gradual increase of Tianjin's overseas immigrants, jianbing guozi has also spread overseas.
 For example, there was once a chef who ran a restaurant in Hebei District of Tianjin.
 After retirement, he settled in London, England, and began to create and sell jianbing guozi in London, which became popular among international students from China.
 Later, Tianjin-style jianbing guozi or improved jianbing guozi gradually became popular, and it was sold by catering operators all over the world.
 Such as New York City, Los Angeles,Monterey Park, Seattle, Chicago, San Francisco, Canberra, London, Dubai, United Arab Emirates and other places, Tianjin immigrants sell Tianjin specialties including Tianjin-style jianbing guozi.